sitepoint/nrelate-related-content/readme.txt

 10. Hovering on an advertisement

 == Changelog ==

+= 0.51.4 =
+* Removed auto-reindexing, and replaced with message to user.
+* Add field: path to custom images.

 = 0.51.3 =
 * Allow users to enter their Paypal ID to receive Advertising payments.